GoogleCloudPlatform/core-solution-services/README.md

 ## Use Cases

 We have built an initial use case to support GenAI for Enterprise (GENIE).
-GENIE is used as the foundation platform for other solutions in Google Cloud Public Sector.
+GENIE is used as the foundation platform for other GenAI solutions in Google Cloud Public Sector.

 ### GenAI for Enterprise (GENIE)